 Looking for inspiration?
 Here's a look back at some of last week’s most impressive achievements from a slate of game-changing entrepreneurs.

-An exciting new direction
+An exciting innovation.

 Got a great achievement to share?
 Email us at email@example.com and you might be included in a future roundup.